 It’s carpeted with amazing fall foliage in September

 The park can only be reached by small airplane or by boat.
-The primary way is float plane out of Port Alsworth, the small, remote community where the Park office and visitor center is located.
-It has the only real development and services around including a couple of hotels, tour companies, school, and church.
+The primary way is to take a float plane out of Port Alsworth, the small, remote community where the Park office and visitor center are located.
+It has the only real development and services around including a couple of hotels, tour companies, a school, and a church.
 Port Alsworth is a scenic town you’ll want to stay a few extra nights in for sure.

 The town is situated around two privately owned gravel airstrips.
 In addition to the airstrips, there are a number of floatplane operators running charters deeper into the park.
 Port Alsworth is sort of like the O’Hare airport of remote airports; there were planes coming and going all the time!
 Normally, you fly to Port Alsworth and then set up another float plane charter from there deeper into the park.

-I flew Lake Clark Air from Anchorage to Port Alsworth on a chartered flight, however you can also fly from places like Homer, Kenai, and Wasilla into parts of the park.
+I flew Lake Clark Air from Anchorage to Port Alsworth on a chartered flight, however, you can also fly from places like Homer, Kenai, and Wasilla into parts of the park.
 It all depends on where you want to go and if you are chartering your own flight or going as part of a tour operator’s charter.
-A great list of flying options are found here.
+A great list of flying options is found here.

-Charter boats starting from the Kenai Peninsula are also an option, but don’t take you in as deep into the park
+Charter boats starting from the Kenai Peninsula are also an option but don’t take you as deep into the park.

 Map of Lake Clark National Park